K. N. Toosi University of Technology: The E-Learning Center

-Faculty of Geodesy and Geomatics
+Faculty of Geodesy and Geomatics Engineering

 The educational activities of this faculty started in 1954 as Geomatics Institute.
 This was shortly after the establishment of the Geomatics Organization of Iran.
 The mission of the newly established Geomatics Institute was mainly to train professional geomatics workforce for governmental organizations.
 In 1980, this institute joined the newly established K. N. Toosi University of Technology.
 Initially it was known as the Faculty of Civil Engineering and the geodesy and geomatics engineering was one of the departments.
-With the expansion of the university, in 2001, this department made an independent faculty under the name of Geodesy and Geomatic Engineering to meet the growing demand.
+With the expansion of the university, in 2001, this department made an independent faculty under the name of Geodesy and Geomatics Engineering to meet the growing demand.

-As the only Faculty of Geodesy and Geomatics in Iran, this faculty is recognized as one of the leading educational and research centers of Iran in geodesy and geomatic engineering.
-With more than 19 full-time faculty members, this faculty offers programs in graduate and undergraduate levels.
+As the first faculty of Geodesy and Geomatics Engineering in Iran, this faculty is recognized as one of the leading educational and research centers of Iran in geodesy and geomatics engineering.
+With more than 20 full-time faculty members, this faculty offers programs in graduate and undergraduate levels.